Loading...

 August mentions that his father finds a way to make him laugh no matter what.

-This is something he does later in the text too.
+This is something he does later in the text, too.

-Isn't it's great when we have someone in our life that can, you know, help us out with some humour and making things fun and a little bit lighter.
+It cheers August up when he is feeling down."
+That's lovely, isn't it?
+It's great when we have someone in our life that can help us out with some humour and making things fun and a little bit lighter.

 Julian is introduced initially as a buddy for August, someone who can show him around school and support him.